 - The data sampling interval should be chosen according to the length of the experiment.
 The longer the experiment, the longer the sampling interval should be.
 A longer sampling interval results in more signal averaging and less noise. - During an experiment, whenever the data exceed the maximum allowed points, the data storage interval will be doubled automatically.
 Therefore, data points will not overflow for an unexpectedly long experiment. - It is possible to record external voltage signals (e.g., spectroscopic signals) simultaneously with the amperometric i-t response (minimum sampling interval may be limited).
 Use the 9-pin D-connector on the rear panel for signal input.
 Consult the User's Manual for the pin-out and signal level requirements. - When only 1 current scale is displayed during a run, the data will be automatically scaled to fit.
 When 2 current scales are displayed during a run, they will be 1/100 and 1/10 of full scale.
-When 3 current scales are displayed, they will be 1/100, 1/10, and 1/1 of full scale.
+When 3 current scales are displayed, they will be 1/100, 1/10, and 1/1 of full scale. - E2 On will turn the 2nd electrode potential control on without current sampling.
+This is useful if the 2nd electrode is used for some kind of generator electrode.
+In order to measure current from the 2nd channel, check i2 On.

-4.2.15 Differential Pulse Amperometry dialog box
+4.2.15 Differential Pulse Amperometry Parameters dialog box